-Effective internal control is the foundation of safe and sound Control activities refer to the policies and procedures designed banking.
-It reduces the possibility of significant errors and to help ensure that all bank personnel are properly guided irregularities, and in the event of occurrence, said internal by the control measures established by the Bank.
-Control activities form an integral part of the daily activities of the Bank. control assists in timely detection.
-A properly designed and consistently enforced system of operational and financial An effective internal control system requires that appropriate internal controls helps the Bank's BOD and Management to control mechanisms are set up, with control activities defined safeguard the Bank's resources, produce reliable financial at every business level.
-In this regard, the Bank has ensured reports and comply with applicable laws and regulations. that control activities, which are directed through policies and procedures, are designed and implemented to address the risks The Bank has established an effective internal control system to involved in banking operations.
+Effective internal control is the foundation of safe and sound banking.
+It reduces the possibility of significant errors and irregularities, and in the event of occurrence, said internal control assists in timely detection.
+A properly designed and consistently enforced system of operational and financial internal controls helps the Bank's BOD and Management to safeguard the Bank's resources, produce reliable financial reports and comply with applicable laws and regulations.